How to Make Balloons

 So you want to learn balloons?

 Awesome!
 You’re in for a great time.
-Twelve years ago, when Brian was starting out, it was a lot harder to get started.
-He learned from a couple books and peoples’ pictures on the Internet.
+Over 15 years ago, when Brian was starting out, it was a lot harder to get started.
+He learned from a couple books and peoples’ pictures on the internet.
 Today, it’s a lot easier.
 There’s a host of DVDs on the market, more conferences and seminars on balloon twisting, and best of all, YouTube.
 No matter your age or current skill level, Pretty Funny Balloons can help you improve your art and have more fun.

 Continuing on YouTube

 After you’ve learned the techniques and some basic designs, you’re ready to explore the wide world of balloon art.
 YouTube is a great place to start.
 There are hundreds of channels out there with great designs, but a good starting place is the Pretty Funny Balloons channel.
-We have over fifty free step-by-step tutorials and try to add more regularly.
-We are happy to give back to the wonderful community of twisters who helped us so much.
-You can visit our channel or click below to see an example video.
+We have over fifty free step-by-step tutorials, plus some videos of our biggest builds.
+We are happy to give back to the wonderful community of twisters who have helped us so much.
+You can visit our channel or click below to see an example video

 Intermediate and Advanced DVDs